kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 ## Creating a Collection

-All data layers must belong to at least one collection.
-The concept of a collection when applied to these kinds of data can sometimes be vague and might include: data purchased from vendors, georeferenced maps, open data downloaded from a website/portal, or scholarly research data.
+* All data layers must belong to at least one collection.
+The concept of a collection in GIS data management is somewhat vague, it might include data purchased from vendors, a set of georeferenced maps, open data downloaded from a website/portal, or scholarly research data.
+Collection objects in SDR do not store any data.
+They contain metadata and rights information which describe the collection contents at a generic level.

-### Assessing the Collection
+### Collection Assessment

-Survey the contents of the collection to check for things such as:
+* Survey the contents of the collection to check for things such as: type(s) of data, total number of layers, supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

-* Type(s) of data
-* Total number of layers
-* Supplemental files (codebooks or csv/text/PDF/html documents containing metadata and other information)

-Consider:

-* What features do the data contain (i.e. population statistics, boundaries, geolocated imagery)
-* Where they are located (geographic extent)
-* When were they published and also in what time period are they situated (temporal extent)
-* Who created and/or published the data
+* Consider: What features do the data contain (population statistics, boundaries, geolocated imagery, etc.)?
+Where they are located (geographic extent)?
+When were they published and also in what time period are they situated (temporal extent)?
+Who created and/or published the data?
+What are the access and use restrictions (rights)?
+How often are the data updated (edition/version)?
-* Edition/version information
-* What are the access and use restrictions (i.e. rights)

 ### Determining Rights - Administrative Policy Objects

-All data layers and collections must be governed by an Administrative Policy Object (APO).
+* All collections and data must be governed by an Administrative Policy Object (APO).
 Locate the appropriate APO from [this list of Admin Policies](https://argo.stanford.edu/catalog/facet/nonhydrus_apo_title_ssim).
 If an appropriate APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

 ### Creating a Collection Object